SP5320/business-colab-platform/README.md

-# CollabConnect
+# Business Collaboration Platform

-CollabConnect is a platform that helps companies quickly find point of contact across teams using `product` or `repository names`.
+This is a platform that helps companies quickly find point of contact across teams using `product` or `repository names`.
 It streamlines collaboration by providing detailed contact information, reducing delays, and fostering efficient teamwork in a growing, distributed organization.

 ## Table of Contents
 - [Demo & Documentation](#demo-and-documentation)